crguezl/evm2term/README.md

 * Only the type of the node is shown
 * Only one selected attribute of a leaf is shown (Between curly brackets)
 * Array n-ary nodes are allowed (and they go between brackets)

+## Trick

+The syntax of the output seems to be legal ruby.
+You get syntax highlighting by saving the output with the `.rb` extension

 ## Future Work